Jay-Gokani/exodia/flask-docker/README.instructions.md

 6. docker build --tag flask-docker .
 *builds the image in the current dir and names it*

+*alternatively, docker compose can be used*
+*ensure you are in the dir which the compose.yaml file is in* docker-compose up

+*to tear it down:*
+ctrl + c
+docker-compose down

 7. docker run -d -p 5000:5000 flask-docker
 *starts the container in detached mode with port 5000 allocated to the container on my machine and 5000 where the app runs*